newrizen/NewHorizon/README.md

 👤 Model and skin slightly similar to Hytale, but taller

-🐾 A mob might spawn, but no more interactions
+🐾 Some mobs might spawn, but without animations yet

 🏃 Run (W two times)